A broken finger is a break or fracture in any one of the 3 small phalange bones which make up each finger.

 A broken finger will be the result of some kind of impact or collision.
 The athlete will feel immediate pain with swelling and bruising which will appear quite quickly.
 It will be painful to try and move the finger which may appear deformed if the bone is displaced or joint dislocated.
 If there is any nerve damage, the finger may be numb or feel tingly.

-A broken finger is a break or fracture in any one of the 3 small phalange bones which make up each finger.
+A broken finger is a break or fracture in any one of the 3 small phalange bones which make up the fingers.
 This is a relatively common injury which often occur when the finger is crushed between two hard objects.
-It may also occur from a ball or similar jarring the finger.
+It may also occur from a fast moving ball or similar striking the finger.

-Fractures of the distal phalanx (the end bone of the finger) can also cause problems with the fingernail, especially if it was caused by a crush injury.
+Fractures of the distal phalanx (the end bone of the finger) can also cause problems with the fingernail, especially if it was caused by a crush injury (see black fingernail).
 Blood may gather under the nail causing a build up of pressure and pain.
 This may require draining.

-Immediate treatment of a suspected broken finger, should involve resting the finger, immobilising it with a splint or buddy strap, applying ice and elevating the hand above the heart to reduce bleeding and swelling.
+Immediate treatment of a suspected fracture, should involve resting the finger, immobilising it with a splint or buddy strap, applying ice and elevating the hand above the heart to reduce bleeding and swelling.
 Medical attention should then be sought.

 The finger should be X-rayed to confirm the fracture and determine if the fracture is displaced.